Cheick Oumar Sissoko: Biography

-Another film that Sissoko created was called "The Garbage Boys".
+Another film that Sissoko created was called The Garbage Boys.
 This film tells a bittersweet story about children growing up in Bamako, Mali; it showed them fighting obstacles on a daily basis.
 The children portrayed in the film were shown having to carry their own desks to school, picking up garbage to make money, play in the streets, learn vices, as well as watch their mothers die in childbirth.
 The film seemed to have different effects on different populations.
 Author Manthia Diwara notes in their book that when observing different populations reaction to the film, the wealthier populations that saw the film felt badly for the characters and cried while the poorer populations of Mali laughed because they felt that it was true and that everyone should have to experience it.

-The themes of the film, "The Garbage Boys" is in accordance with Sissoko's personal views in terms of promoting diversity and understanding.
-In an interview at the Festival au Desert as the Minister of Culture he states:
+The themes in The Garbage Boys are in accordance with Sissoko's personal views in terms of promoting diversity and understanding.
+In an interview at the Festival au Desert as the Minister of Culture he stated:

 I believe my most important task is safeguarding the cohesion between the various ethnic groups in Mali.
 One of the available instruments is subsidising festivals like this one...
 The differences date from many centuries ago.
 We must welcome those differences and show respect for one another.
 We do that rather well because the people of Mali are extremely hospitable and socially oriented.
 The festivals have an important meeting function, and work very well.

 In 1999, Sissoko was honoured with a Prince Claus Award from the Prince Claus Fund, an international culture and development organisation based in Amsterdam.